 Tip: Attend rehearsals regularly and be assertive and rehearse others parts well

 Rehearse well and be a leader

 Don’t just imitate and sing what the others are singing.
 Be confident and lead by example and rehearse well and always maintain the harmony.

 Tip: Learn your music ahead of time and improve upon what you already know and always be confident and trust yourself!

-Thanks to this Phoenix Personal Injury Attorney for sponsoring this post!
+Thanks to this amazing plumbing repair fort mill for sponsoring this post!